 Be sure to sharpen this schedule over time.
 You will not get it right on the first go.
 Heck, you probably won’t even get it right on the 20th try.
 But, you will definitely benefit from a nice and organized schedule.

 That being said, you can always prepare your materials early, and choose to release them at the most ideal time.
-For example, in our editor, you can create whatever you need, keep it safe within your account, and then set it to public or distribute it at any time.
+For example, in our Design Studio, you can create whatever you need, keep it safe within your account, and then set it to the public or distribute it at any time.
+Share it however you want.
 It doesn’t have to be right away.